brianmingus2/llm-harness/README.md

 # llm-harness

 This repository is an LLM engineering harness for long-run autonomy.
-It is intentionally named like a resume builder but the real mission is to facilitate the design, training, and testing of LLM agents that must operate reliably for hours, days, weeks, or longer without human intervention.
+It began as a resume builder but the real mission is to facilitate the design, training, and testing of LLM agents that must operate reliably for hours, days, weeks, or longer without human intervention.
 The harness emphasizes strict verification, high test coverage, and structured process control so that agents